-See a comprehensive overview of the best options brokers as of September 2018.
-Regardless if you trade part-time as a hobby, or full-time as a profession, using the best options broker is critical to your success as a trader.
+See a comprehensive overview of the best options brokers for 2019.
+Regardless if you trade part-time as a hobby, or full-time as a profession, using the best options broker can play a roll in your success as a trader.

 Exercise/ Assignment Fee

 When looking at options brokers, of course aspects like trading technology and customer service matter, but at the end of the day, an options trade is an options trade.

 Whether you have 1,000 long call options on Apple stock or 2 short put options on Facebook stock, once the position is on, your choice in options brokers isn’t going to determine the profitability of your position.

 As such, it’s paramount to keep your options fees as low as possible.
 Although your broker won’t determine the success of an individual options position, overpaying in options commissions will certainly take away from your overall success as a trader.
 Every dollar you spend on commissions, statistically speaking, makes you less likely to be a profitable trader – most people overlook this fact.

 Moreover, options contracts are where brokers make a significant portion of their revenue, because there are set timeframes for options (expiration dates), so options are therefore traded much more actively than stocks because they cannot be sold/bought and held forever.
 Plus, charging $0.50 to $0.75 per contract, with an industry-standard base charge of $3.00 to $9.00, quickly adds up for multiple contract and multi-leg orders, like iron condors.

 With all of this said, our top options broker for 2019 is Ally Invest.
 Out of all of the brokers that offer 24/7 customer service, Ally has the lowest fees for options trading, plus no inactivity, maintenance, or market data fees of any kind.
 Bottom line: Ally’s 24/7 customer service offers peace of mind, their low pricing blows the competition out of the water, and you get free access to options trading and analysis software.